-The Company is a leading provider of secure sensor and safety-critical mission processing subsystems.
+The Company is a leader in making trusted, secure mission-critical technologies profoundly more accessible to aerospace and defense.
 Revenues are derived from the sales of products that are grouped into one of the following three categories: (i) components; (ii) modules and sub-assemblies; and (iii) integrated subsystems.
 The Company also generates revenues from the performance of services, including systems engineering support, consulting, maintenance and other support, testing and installation.
-Each promised good or service within a contract is accounted for separately under the guidance of ASC 606 if they are distinct, i.e., if a good or service is separately identifiable from other items in the contract and if a customer can benefit from it on its own or with other resources that are readily available to the customer.
+Each promised good or service within a contract is accounted for separately under the guidance of ASC 606 if they are distinct.
 Promised goods or services not meeting the criteria for being a distinct performance obligation are bundled into a single performance obligation with other goods or services that together meet the criteria for being distinct.
 The appropriate allocation of the transaction price and recognition of revenue is then determined for the bundled performance obligation.